juxor/afaq/markdown/secIint.md

 of the FAQ will inspire more debate and discussion of how a free society would work.
 In addition, and equally as important, we hope it will help inspire the struggle that will create that society.

+[‹ Section I - What would an anarchist society look like?](/afaq/secIcon.html "Go to previous page" ) [up](/afaq/secIcon.html "Go to parent page" ) [I.1
+Isn't libertarian socialism an oxymoron? ›](/afaq/secI1.html "Go to next page" )